WikiToLearn/WTL_client/doc/docs/code-docs/how-to-setup.md

 ### Windows

-Setting up Qt on windows is very straightforward .
-Just download the qt from their official site and install it .
+Setting up Qt on Windows is very straightforward.
+Just download Qt from the official Qt websites and install it as instructed.

 #### Download

-Qt open-source (  32-bit or 64-bit) from [https://www.qt.io/download-open-source/#section-2](https://www.qt.io/download-open-source/#section-2)
+Qt open-source (32-bit or 64-bit) from [https://www.qt.io/download-open-source/#section-2](https://www.qt.io/download-open-source/#section-2)

 #### Install

-Double-click on the downloaded exe file and follow the instructions .
+Double-click on the downloaded .exe file and follow the instructions.

 For in-depth details go to : [http://doc.qt.io/qt-5/windows-support.html](http://doc.qt.io/qt-5/windows-support.html)